gagneurlab/drop/docs/source/installation.rst

     conda config --set channel_priority true

 We recommend using a dedicated conda environment (here: ``drop_env``) for installing drop.
-We have found that `mamba` instead of `conda` provides more reliable and faster dependency solving.
+For installing, use `mamba` instead of `conda` as it provides more reliable and faster dependency solving.

 .. code-block:: bash